Flymojo: History

 On 17 March 2015, the Government of Malaysia announced a formation of 'value carrier' at Langkawi International Maritime and Aerospace Exhibition (LIMA) 2015, targeting the ASEAN travel market and the surrounding region.
-The airline had originally planned to commence operations in October 2015, but this plan has been put on hold due to financing issues and delays in Bombardier's CSeries program.
+The airline had originally planned to commence operations in October 2015, but this plan was put on hold due to financing issues and delays in Bombardier's CSeries program.

-According to Deputy Transport Minister, Aziz Kaprawi, Flymojo will improve connectivity between Peninsular Malaysia and Sabah and Sarawak.
-Positioning its hub in Senai International Airport will help transform the airport into a key regional aviation and logistics hub.
-It also will play a key role in developing Iskandar Malaysia in the Southern Corridor of Malaysia.
+According to Deputy Transport Minister, Aziz Kaprawi, Flymojo would improve connectivity between Peninsular Malaysia and Sabah and Sarawak.
+Positioning its hub in Senai International Airport would help transform the airport into a key regional aviation and logistics hub.
+It would also play a key role in developing Iskandar Malaysia in the Southern Corridor of Malaysia.

-On 30 May 2016, a deadline for Flymojo to start the process that would lead to an air operator's certificate (AOC) expired, without an extension being sought by the airline.
+On 30 May 2016, a deadline for Flymojo to start the process that would lead to receiving an air operator's certificate (AOC) expired, without an extension being sought by the airline.
 The Department of Civil Aviation Malaysia had previously issued a licence that allowed Flymojo to raise funds and acquire aircraft, but delays in certification of the Bombardier CSeries meant that the airline had no aircraft — a pre-requisite for an AOC application to proceed.